 - Modernize existing core systems or implement more agile core systems;

 - Leverage data to better identify risk and improve underwriting processes;

 - Quickly respond to regulatory changes.

-Microsoft Azure is another good choice for insurers looking to distribute their complex, mission-critical computing tasks across cloud-based resources.
+Microsoft Azure is another good choice for insurers looking to distribute their computing tasks across cloud-based resources.
 With Azure, insurance companies pay only for the resources and capabilities they need and use without having to deploy, manage, and upgrade hardware.

 They can also extend on-premises resources with cloud capacity, run workloads faster and more frequently, and leverage cloud-scale data analysis to make better decisions.

 Google Cloud for Insurance